 The state places a lot of value on registered agents, so much that they will dissolve your LLC if it goes without a valid agent for 60 or more days.
 So make sure that you continuously have a registered agent on file!

 What are the Requirements of a Registered Agent?

-- The agent must have a mailing address in Indiana.
+- Has a mailing address in Indiana.